Woombat84/SIR/README.md

 ## Know errors:
-If you get and error regarding a path do the following:
+If you get and error regarding a path, do the following:
 1. Find Project1.vcxproj

 2. Open with notepad or any plain text editor.